 Can my child and I have an agreed upon meeting place outside of the gate so I can avoid the rush?

 No, this would defeat the purpose of our making sure the students are all safe, walking through parking lots and into the general public of the shopping areas prevents Temple Beth El to maintain safety standards.
-You may still park outside the gate and walk onto the campus to pick-up your child by the front doors; however, we will not allow children to walk away from the lobby area without an adult escort.
+You may still park outside the gate and walk onto the campus to pick-up your child from the Kehillah Center; however, we will not allow children to walk away from the lobby area without an adult escort.

 Won’t this slow up the pick-up process?

 What if I am a K-1 parent or I just want to walk in?